Flaming (Internet term): History

+21st-century evaluations and evolution

+Flaming is often considered a synonym of internet trolling.
+However, the frequent use of both terms from the late 1990s to 2010s has led some internet culture researchers to develop unique definitions for each word.
+In most cases, internet trolls deliberately post offensive and inflammatory remarks in hopes of creating conflict or chaos amongst those they target.
+This typically means that internet trolls are not emotionally invested in the person or topic that their trolling relates to.
+Flame trolling and flamebait are closely associated with this kind of online behavior.

+An academic definition of flaming has not been established in the way that one for trolling has.
+Of the variety of published definitions, many are too broad to be applied to just one word.
+In Peter J. Moor's 2010 study concerning flaming on YouTube, some participants reported their lack of understanding of flaming's definition.
+Some experts have called for the disuse of the term in scholarly contexts.
+In her 2006 article "What is your claim to flame", current Professor and Chair of Critical Studies at California College of the Arts Patricia G. Lange wrote that flaming' is an oversaturated term that ignores the interactional nature of both flames and flame claims."
+Norman Johnson's idea that flaming may be a result of perceived unfairness between "negotiation partners" suggests that, unlike trolls, flamers are emotionally invested in the person or topic that their flaming pertains to.

+In the mid-2020s, "rage bait" or "ragebait" became popular terms amongst internet users to describe behavior similar to trolling.
+Like trolling, flame trolling, and flamebait, rage bait is utilized to purposefully incite anger and frustration in victims.
+Considering Norman Johnson's assessment that flaming is rooted in emotional investment, those who fall victim to rage bait and trolling may become flamers when responding to such provocative comments and content.

 Types

 Flame trolling

 Flame trolling is the posting of a provocative or offensive message, known as flamebait, to a public Internet discussion group, such as a forum, newsgroup, or mailing list, with the intent of provoking an angry response (a "flame") or argument.

 Flamebait can provide the poster with a controlled trigger-and-response setting in which to anonymously engage in conflicts and indulge in aggressive behavior without facing the consequences that such behavior might bring in a face-to-face encounter.
 In other instances, flamebait may be used to reduce a forum's use by angering the forum users.
 In 2012, it was announced that the US State Department would start flame trolling jihadists as part of Operation Viral Peace.

 Among the characteristics of inflammatory behavior, the use of entirely capitalized messages, or the multiple repetition of exclamation marks, along with profanity have been identified as typical.